 Rightly so, most buildings have an emergency exit plan and evacuation procedures leading people to safer areas.
 In fact, there are management posts with floor indications guiding residents to the exits.

 So when you’re in a high-rise building and an emergency situation occurs, the first thing you need to do is evacuate.
 But, if this initial plan fails, people need an emergency kit to get them through the situation.

 To tell the truth, your evacuation training goes out the window most times even as soon as that alarm sounds.
 Thus, having a building evacuation kit is a lifesaver.

 A kit with emergency items can make a big difference in surviving out of a high-rise building, indeed.
 On that note, here are the things you need for your building evacuation kit…

 1. Work Gloves

-In the event of a building evacuation, having durable work gloves will protect your hands from broken glass or other sharp objects, hot door handles, etc. It will be very difficult to use other items on this list if your hands get injured.
+You might also encounter hot door handles and live wires.
+It will be indeed difficult to use other items on this list if your hands get injured.

 - Textured, breathable spandex shell

 - Synthetic palm